Ashutoshss/MultiI2CDevices/README.md

 ## Installation
 The Adafruit libraries can be installed through the Arduino IDE's Library Manager.
 Navigate to Sketch > Include Library > Manage Libraries, then search for and install the "Adafruit_VL53L0X" and "Adafruit MPU6050" libraries.

-## Contributing
-Contributions are welcome!
-Please read the contributing guidelines before making any changes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.